 Knocking out personal use of the network will free up a lot of bandwidth, especially if workers have become accustomed to streaming or downloading entertainment.

-Implement email policies
+9. Implement bandwidth-friendly email policies

 Attachments to emails generate a heavy load on the network.
 Your company needs to know why so much information is being sent.
 Email attachments and file transfers are obvious channels for data leakage.
 The data protection requirements placed upon companies require you to pay more attention to information being sent out.